What Is Color Theory- A Comprehensive Guide

 • Warm Colors

-Warm colors come to bring the effect of warmth.
-These are made from red, orange, yellow, and the combination of the colors together.
+Warm colors bring the effect of warmth.
+These are made from red, orange, yellow, and the combination of the colors.
 This one is categorized on the basis of color effects and used to make things closer and explicit in an image.

 • Cool Colors

-To bring cool and soothe feelings in images, this type is used through green, blue, and purple along with the variations of these colors.
+To bring cool and soothing feelings in images, this type is used through green, blue, and purple, along with the variations of these colors.
 This is just the opposite of warm colors in nature.
 It makes things far in images or paintings.

 • Neutral Colors

-Another category comes with neutral colors that include black, white, gray, beige, and browns.
+Another category comes with neutral colors that include black, white, gray, beige, and brown.
 These are also known as ‘earth tones’.
-The expressions of this genre depend on the surrounded colors in an image.
-Neutral colors are created by adding a pure color with black, white, or gray.
+The expressions of this genre depend on the surrounding colors in an image.
+Neutral colors are created by adding a pure color to black, white, or gray.

 Understanding Color Models